Skip to Main Content

 Morning:

 Early morning tai ji session in the hotel courtyard.
-We will take a motorcoach to Xi'an International Studies University, one of China's key institutions of higher learning, and meet with a faculty expert who will teach us about Daoism, Buddhism, and Confucianism as a way of understanding Chinese character and customs.
-We’ll then visit the campus with students from the university's renowned English Department and hear about student life in China.
+After breakfast we coach to Xi'an International Studies University, one of China's key institutions of higher learning, and meet with a faculty expert who will discuss Daoism, Buddhism, and Confucianism as a way of understanding Chinese character and customs.

 Lunch: